-This failure occurs when a foreign material is rolled into the steel during the manufacturing process, causing an imperfection in the internal material flaw grain.
+This failure occurs when a foreign material is rolled into the steel during the manufacturing process, causing an imperfection in the internal material grain.
 The result is an inherent weakness in the tool shank and eventual breakage.

-The fatigue failure is started by the defects within the tool bit.
-The broken surface exhibits a shell pattern around the starting point of failure, like that in the fatigue failure.
+The broken surface exhibits a shell pattern at the point of failure.
 The other parts of the broken surface are brittle.